Head & Neck

 Treatment Options

-As you discuss your treatment plan with your doctor, keep in mind that treating oral cancer may affect the ability to speak and eat normally and may alter appearance.
-As a result, you are encouraged to discuss reconstructive options as well.
-Many surgeons that remove head and neck cancer are also trained in reconstruction and can expertly perform both parts of the surgery.
+When discussing your treatment plan with your doctor, keep in mind that your ability to speak and eat normally and your appearance may be altered.
+As a result, it is very important to have detailed discussions with your doctor about the benefits, risks and potential side effects and late effects of every treatment, including quality-of-life issues.
+You are also encouraged to discuss reconstructive options.
+Many surgeons who remove head and neck cancer are also trained in reconstruction and can expertly perform both parts of the surgery (see Reconstruction & Rehabilitation).

 Your treatment plan may include one or more of the following options.

 Surgery is typically the recommended treatment for oral cavity cancers.
 It is performed to remove small, early-stage tumors of the lip, gums, roof of the mouth, front of the tongue, floor of the mouth and inside the cheeks.
 It may also be used to remove larger tumors and those that have metastasized (spread) to nearby tissue or lymph nodes in the neck.
 The goal of surgery is to remove the tumor; however, your surgeon will also focus on preserving as much function as possible.
-Various procedures and techniques may include the following.
+Various procedures and techniques are potential options.

 Tumor resection removes the tumor and a margin of healthy tissue surrounding it.